niekdegreef/longform.co.za/README.md

 # Longform
 WordPress theme for personal project

-Longform is a collection of online, longform writing from or about South Africa.
+Longform is (one day... going to be...) a collection of online, longform writing from or about South Africa.

 This is a personal side project.
 No ownership or copyright of items linked to is implied.